- A pack which flows with your body motion.

 - A pack which wraps around your body so that you can balance the weight in front and behind so that your posture and balance are unaltered by the load.

 - A pack where all body-contact parts can be customized to your torso size and shape for a perfect fit.

-Aarn Packs are the only brand to use Sports Science to verify in the lab the energy savings and strain reduction of our packs.
+Aarn Packs use Sports Science to verify in the lab the energy savings and strain reduction of our packs.
 An extensive body of outstanding testimonials verifies how beautifully they work in the field.
 Our covers most activities where you need to carry a load on your body.
 Choose this link

-to see the designer, Aarn Tate, explaining the principles and benefits of our Bodypacks.
+to see the designer, Aarn Tate, explaining the principles and benefits of our Balance Packs.